Can I save money by booking a Universal Orlando on-site hotel with the Annual Passholder rates?

 We’ll start this conversation with a little bit of background info, in case you are new to the idea of purchasing a Universal Orlando annual pass.

-If you are an Annual Passholder with a Preferred or Premier Pass, you can save up to 46% on hotel stays at Universal’s on-site hotels.
+If you are an Annual Passholder, you may be eligible to save up to 46% on hotel stays at Universal’s on-site hotels.
 APH = Annual Passholder rate.
 As you might imagine, the discounts are greatest in the off season and will be smaller or non-existent when the parks are busy.

 But if you are traveling when the discounts are maximized, purchasing an annual pass instead of a regular ticket may just save you money when it’s all said and done.
 For example, if you were already planning on buying a 4-day Park-to-Park admission ticket for yourself, you’ll be spending around $170.
 If instead you purchased a Preferred Annual Pass, you’d pay around $280 — roughly a $110 difference.
 Considering the on-site hotel room rates start at $250 to $300 per night, by cutting that price nearly in half with an APH discount you can see how upgrading to an annual pass could cover the $110 difference and then some.